 Why choose Dr. Crippen at DermMedica for Pearly Penile Papules (PPP) removal?

-Dr. Crippen at DermMedica has been performing this treatment for many years and prospective patients travel from all over Canada to have this treatment performed by him because of his experience.
+Dr. Crippen at DermMedica has been performing this treatment for many years and prospective patients travel from all over Canada to have this procedure performed by him because of his experience.
 Dr. Crippen can discuss your concerns and needs at an assessment.

 The Derm Medica clinic is designed with the needs of our patients in mind.
 There is a side door available to maximize privacy and discretion for patients.
 Very few clinics offer this level of confidentiality to create a level of comfort that is second to none.

-When you make an appointment for a consultation, Dr. Crippen will be able to discuss the treatment and your specific needs with you.
+When you make an appointment for a consultation, Dr. Crippen will be able to discuss the process and your specific needs with you.
 He will examine you and tell you what results you can expect.
 The consultation is the perfect time to ask any questions you have and to discuss the treatment with Dr. Crippen.
-You will receive additional information that is important in understanding the treatment and making the best choice for you.
+You will receive additional information that is important in understanding the procedure and making the best choice for you.

 Before and after photos